tangentyh/notes-of-tan/SQL_notes.md

 1. other group functions
    - `COUNT(expr) [over_clause]` — non-`NULL` values, also `NULL` if `COUNT(*)`
+     - secondary index traversing -- InnoDB processes `SELECT COUNT(*)` statements by traversing the smallest available secondary index unless an index or optimizer hint directs the optimizer to use a different index.
+If a secondary index is not present, InnoDB processes `SELECT COUNT(*)` statements by scanning the clustered index.
    - `COUNT(DISTINCT expr,[expr...])`
    - `GROUP_CONCAT(expr)`
      ```